bjoaquinc/system-info-now/README.md

 logging:
   level: INFO
   directory: logs

+# Customizable root directory path for project
+# specific context gathering used by language
+# collectors
 project:
-  root_dir: "." # Customizable root directory path for project specific context gathering used by language collectors
+  root_dir: "." # Can be absolute path

 collectors: # Controls what data should be collected
   system: true
   python: true